ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 stress, are also included and presented here.

 Numerous other implementations of the
-Ecosystem Demography concept exist (See Fisher et al. 2017 for a review of these) Therefore, to avoid confusion between the concept of 'Ecosystem Demography' and the implementation of this concept in different models, the CLM(ED) implementation described by Fisher et al. (2015) will hereafter be called 'FATES' (the Functionally Assembled Terrestrial Ecosystem Simulator).
+Ecosystem Demography concept exist (See :ref:`Fisher et al. (2018)<Fisheretal2018>` for a review of these) Therefore, to avoid confusion between the concept of 'Ecosystem Demography' and the implementation of this concept in different models, the CLM(ED) implementation described by :ref:`Fisher et al. (2015)<Fisheretal2015>` will hereafter be called 'FATES' (the Functionally Assembled Terrestrial Ecosystem Simulator).

 The representation of ecosystem heterogeneity in FATES
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^